UPPMAX/HPC-python/docs/index.rst

     <!-- TODO: BC: Update -->

-    - Find and load a Python package module
+    - You can find and load a Python package module
-    - Determine if a Python package is installed
+    - You can determine if a Python package is installed
-    - Use a virtual environment
+    - You can use an isolated environment
-    - Install Python packages
+    - You can install Python packages
-    - Write and submit batch job scripts
+    - You can write and submit batch job scripts
-    - Use a Python IDE
+    - You can use the compute nodes interactively
-    - Use ``matplotlib``
+    - You can use a Python IDE
-    - Use the compute nodes interactively
+    - You can create plots in ``matplotlib``
     - Use Python in parallel
     - Use Python for ML
     - Use GPUs with Python